2703roy/LineraOrchestrator_XFighterZone/README.md

 **X (Twitter):** @AriesLLC1
 **Email:** tanlocn282@gmail.com

-“We believe Linera’s Microchains are not just a performance innovation — they are a new canvas for human interaction.
+> “We believe Linera’s Microchains are not just a performance innovation —
+> they are a new canvas for human interaction.
 XFighterZone connects real-time esports, prediction logic, and metaverse economies — where blockchain becomes truly alive.
-Thank you”
+> Thank you.”